As remote work has become the new normal, at least for the foreseeable future, the vulnerabilities of endpoints are clearer than ever before.

 Content inspection and contextual analysis of data in motion, or stored on a managed endpoint device can also be performed by DLP solutions, offering granular control of sensitive information.
 Through content inspection, companies can protect data containing PII, health or financial information, and data protected under different regulations such as the GDPR, HIPAA, or PCI DSS.
 Combined with contextual detection that can block or allow data flows based on file type, file size, related regular expressions, etc., it provides an efficient approach to data leakage prevention.
 Furthermore, with a DLP solution, companies can monitor, restrict, and block endpoint data exchanges with removable devices or printers, through email clients or applications, and more.

 Enhanced data visibility

-If you’re concerned about protecting your sensitive data and ensuring compliance with regulations when your employees are working remotely, we invite you to get in touch and learn how we can support you in your efforts with our easy-to-deploy and manage endpoint DLP solution.
+If you’re concerned about protecting your sensitive data and ensuring compliance with regulations when your employees are working remotely, we invite you to get in touch and learn how we can support you in your efforts with our easy-to-deploy endpoint DLP solution.